Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Duolingo Japanese dashboard

-And from reading the forums, it sounds like a lot of folks just end up giving up for the day, which is what I did before upgrading to the paid plan.
-Simply put, it can be very discouraging.
+From reading the forums, it sounds like a lot of folks just end up giving up for the day, which is what I did before upgrading to the paid plan.

 Finally, free users have a limited amount of “test outs.”
-In short, if there’s a skill or topic that you already know really well and you want to skip ahead to keep learning new material, you can take a short quiz to “test out” of that particular topic and move on to the next lesson.
-However, free users only have a very limited amount of “test outs” they can use.
-There are also some limitations around navigating lessons; you can’t just hop back and forth to easily review work you’ve already completed, which is kind of a bummer.
+If there’s a skill or topic that you already know really well and you want to skip ahead to keep learning new material, you can take a short quiz to “test out” of that particular topic and move on to the next lesson.
+However, free users have a very limited amount of “test outs” they can use.
+There are also some limitations around navigating lessons; you can’t just hop back and forth to easily review work you’ve already completed, which is a bummer.

 These are three pretty significant drawbacks to the the free version, in my opinion.
 I love that there is a free version, but it is extremely limited.

-My final highlight worth noting is that I like that they try to gamify the learning experience (though this can also be viewed as a negative).
-As you complete each lesson, you earn experience points (or XP points for short), as well as Duolingo currency known as “gems.”
+If there’s one thing Duolingo is known for, it’s the way they gamify the learning experience.
+As you complete each lesson, you earn experience points (or XP points), as well as Duolingo currency known as “gems.”

-The XP points relate to your daily goals and allow you to track your progress, while the gems can be used to purchase additional features within the Duolingo store.
+The XP points make it easy to track your progress, while the gems function as currency that lets you purchase additional features within the Duolingo store.

 Duolingo makes the learning process fun